demiangomez/Parallel.GAMIT/README.md

 # Parallel.GAMIT
 # Author: Demián D. Gómez
-Python wrapper to parallelize GAMIT executions.
+A Python wrapper to parallelize GAMIT executions.

 Parallel.GAMIT is a Python software solution for parallel GPS processing of large regional or global networks.
 It also incorporates a metadata and RINEX data management tool that guarantees a consistent archive.
 It relies on Postgres SQL (https://www.postgresql.org/) to store station metadata and the Natural Resources of Canada Precise-Point-Positioning (NRCAN PPP) software (not included in this repository) to obtain reliable daily a-priori coordinates for GAMIT.